 Your spider plant might look messy if:

 What to do: Try to give those baby plants a new home.
-Gently separate them from the main plant.
-You can plant them in new pots or share them with friends.
+Then gently separate them from the main plant.
+Also, you can plant them in new pots or share them with friends.

 3. Not enough space